hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_ANAPHYLAXIS | Resolves to undetermined in case of presence of any allergies (T.B.D.)
 HAS_POTENTIAL_ABSORPTION_DIFFICULTIES | Or: Prior other condition belonging to DOID 77, Complication of name %Diarrhea%, %Nausea%, %Small bowel resection%, %Colectomy%, %Vomit%, Toxicity source questionaire or EHR grade=>2 of name %Diarrhea%, %Nausea%, %Vomit%
 HAS_POTENTIAL_ORAL_MEDICATION_DIFFICULTIES | Or: Has complication of name %tube%, %swallow% (T.B.D.)
+HAS_POTENTIAL_CONTRAINDICATION_TO_MRI | > prior other condition > category like %Implant% or name like %Claustrophobia% or any other condition belonging to DOID 557, or allergy name like %contrast agent%
 IS_IN_DIALYSIS | won't be evaluated
 HAS_ADEQUATE_VEIN_ACCESS_FOR_LEUKAPHERESIS | currently resolves to undetermined
 HAS_SEVERE_CONCOMITANT_CONDITION | won't be evaluated